 Why it’s better to be smart than right

-Since being smart is about doing what you think will lead to the best outcome for you, its key advantage is that it will generally help you achieve your goals.
-These goals can involve various things, such as being more persuasive, having better interpersonal relationships, and conserving valuable resources (e.g., time and effort) by picking your battles.
+Since being smart is about doing what you think will lead to the best outcome, its key advantage is that it will generally help you achieve your goals.
+These goals can include, for example, being more persuasive, having better interpersonal relationships, and conserving valuable resources (e.g., time and effort) by picking your battles.

-Furthermore, being smart can often have indirect benefits, such as learning to think through situations rather than acting on impulse, learning to exert self-control by picking the optimal—rather than easier—course of action, and making others perceive you as more competent.
+Furthermore, being smart can often have indirect benefits.
+For example, this can include learning to think through situations rather than act on impulse, learning to exert self-control by picking the optimal—rather than easier—course of action, and making others perceive you as more competent.

 How to make sure you’re being smart